Shobha Ashok Jain v DCIT: ITAT Mumbai Quashes Time-Barred Section 148 Notice

 -

-Anchoring the limitation argument in the Rajeev Bansal computation framework: The assessee's representative structured the Section 149 limitation argument using the tabular computation methodology explicitly endorsed by the Supreme Court in Union of India v.
-Rajeev Bansal (para 112), mapping the specific dates of each notice in the present case against the surviving-period framework.
-The source preview reproduces this tabular analysis in detail, indicating the Tribunal found it persuasive.
+Limitation argument structured around the Rajeev Bansal tabular framework: The Section 149 argument was structured using the tabular computation methodology endorsed by the Supreme Court in Union of India v.
+Rajeev Bansal (Civil Appeal No. 8629 of 2024), mapping each notice date in the present case against the surviving-period framework.
+The Tribunal adopted that tabular approach in its own reasoning.

 -